Snowboard Press

 3.1.2 Material Selection

-Molds were designed with minimal material usage to achieve two primary objectives:
+Molds were designed with minimal material usage to achieve three primary objectives:

 Reduced changeover time between production runs